jranger615/T500xVORON/README.md

    * ![image](https://github.com/jranger615/T500xVORON/blob/main/photos/pinouts.jpg)
    * Connect the Middle DataWire to PB12 (Usually Blue),
    * Connect the 2 outside connections to the 2 bottom pins 5v and Ground as it shows on the LEDS.

+# Ribbon Cable/Retainer
+  * Attach the ribbon Cable to the breakout board
+  * If you printed the retainer you can now install it to keep the ribbon cable from pulling free
+  * Attach Cable Chain to Retainer.

 ### Software Configuration